Lucas Fluxá

-Lucas Fluxá Cross (/es/; born 19 December 2008) is a Spanish racing driver who competes in the GB3 Championship for Argenti by Prema and Hillspeed.
+Lucas Jack Fluxá Cross (/es/; born 19 December 2008) is a Spanish racing driver who currently competes in the GB3 Championship for Xcel Motorsport.

 Fluxá is a race-winner in Spanish F4, finishing eighth overall in 2024.

 Career

 Karting

 Fluxá achieved moderate success during karting.
 He began competing in Europe in 2017 whilst still competing in Spain and taking a third place in his first year of the Cadet class in the Spanish Karting Championship.
 He secured his first title in Spain, by winning the Spanish Karting Championship in 2018, in the Alevin class.
 His first European championship title finally came in 2021, where he won the WSK Final Cup driving for KR Motorsport, in the OKJ class.
 Fluxá continued to build his consistency the following year, with a best championship result of 4th in the Champions of the Future Winter Series.
 Fluxá moved up to the OK category in 2023, in preparation for a full season of cars in 2024.